-- for processing and administering any contract it has and for general business purposes including resident services, research and statistical analysis; - passing to any intermediary or other agent acting on behalf of the person to whom the information relates; - passing/disclosing to any third party providing services to the Council, including, where relevant, tracing agencies; - passing the information on to its regulators;
+- for processing and administering any contract it has and for general business purposes including resident services, research and statistical analysis - passing to any intermediary or other agent acting on behalf of the person to whom the information relates - passing/disclosing to any third party providing services to the Council, including, where relevant, tracing agencies - passing the information on to its regulators

 Anyone has the right to ask for a copy of the information held by the Council in its records.

 They also have the right to request correction of inaccuracies in our information.

-The General Data Protection Act Regulation (GDPR) 2018
+The General Data Protection Act Regulation (GDPR) from 25th May 2018 (Replacing the Data Protection 1998 Act)

 This will mean the requirement to notify staff/others of any breach within 72 hours of becoming aware of the breach.
 Financial penalties will be applied for non-compliance.
 The Town Council has an Action Plan.
 (See separate document).
 The Town Council has audited the data that it holds and the purposes for processing this.
 (January 2018).
 This is a continuous process.
-The Town Council is aware of its obligations to comply and monitor - including managing internal data protection activities, advising on data protection impact assessments, training staff and conducting internal audits and in this regard, the Town Clerk will be the first point of contact for the regulator and for individuals whose data is processed.
-This includes HR and handling employees' personal information, some of which will be sensitive.
-The Town Council is aware that the new rules are intended to meet the needs of a digital age and require a change in organisational attitude towards data privacy, where HR has a crucial role to play in achieving the new goal of data protection by design and default.
+The Town Council has not as yet appointed its Data Protection Officer (DPO), as advice from NALC (National Association of Local Councils) and SALC (Suffolk Association of Local Councils) is awaited.
+This role will require informing and advising the Council and its staff about the obligations to comply, monitoring compliance - including managing internal data protection activities, advise on data protection impact assessments, train staff and conduct internal audits.
+Also, to be the first point of contact for the regulator and for individuals whose data is processed.
+(The DPO (Data Protection Officer) will manage this).

+HR work involves handling employees' personal information, some of it sensitive, such as details about health or family life.
+Organisations are already familiar with their data protection responsibilities towards this information under the Data Protection Act 1998, but from May 2018, those duties will be tightened up under the General Data Protection Regulation.
+The new rules are intended to meet the needs of a digital age, and require a change in organisational attitude towards data privacy.
+HR has a crucial role to play in achieving the new goal of data protection by design and default.

 Processing of data will need to be lawful and necessary.
+All organisations keep records and personal data.

 A new employee will signify their agreement to process certain personal information by virtue of signing a contract of employment.
 This is consent in the context of employment.
 (Article 29) (GDPR Article 6, 9).

 For those applying for jobs, a signature on the application form signifies the applicant's agreement to their personal data being confidentially, lawfully and processed in a necessary manner.
 All applications should be shredded after 6 months of a post being filled, for those who are unsuccessful.